danielsteadmanterraform/hello-world/README.md

 Hello

-This is a test on getting to nkow and use GIt/GitHub
+This is a test on getting to know and use GIt/GitHub